greenteak7/about-me/README.md

 - 👋 Hi, I’m @greenteak7
-- 👀 I’m interested in programming
+- 👀 I’m interested in informatics and medical
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, HTML, CSS, and Javascript
-- 💞️ I’m looking to collaborate on application with Python
 - 📫 How to reach me IG: green.teak

 <!---